 How we started

 Eventually the organization split between the founders and Cat continued to carry on work on non-speciesist animal rights advocacy and the non-profit vet clinic.
 She began community outreach for sterilization and free vet work for rescues and low cost services for local pet owners.
-Unfortunately our vet clinic had to close in June 2017 due to a lack of funding and difficulty recruiting qualified veterinarians for long term assignments, but we plan on restarting our mobile clinic program for mass sterilization projects once we move up to Hanoi where we can engage vets who regularly travel for sterilization projects around the world through international veterinary organizations.
+Unfortunately our vet clinic had to close in June 2017 due to a lack of funding and difficulty recruiting qualified veterinarians for long term assignments, but the shelter work continued and we are now once again working towards improving veterinary services across the country.